 Dr Judith Boswell

-Judith was made a Fellow of the Audiological Society of Australia in 2009, in recognition of her contributions to Indigenous hearing health and to audiology education.
+In 2009, Judith was made a Fellow of the Audiological Society of Australia in recognition of her contributions to Aboriginal and Torres Strait Islander ear health and to audiology education.